KellyWang1126/kewang_portfolio/README.md

 ---

-## 3. Shopping Trend Data Cleaning & Analysis with Excel
+## 3. Shopping Trend Data Analysis with Excel

 **Objective**:
 This project involved cleaning and analyzing shopping preference data to reveal consumer trends and patterns in spending behavior.